 - Dalia Bajis — FIP lead for provision and partnerships

 The Provision and Partnerships Programme is set to support the delivery of FIP’s Development Goals through collaborative partnerships with members and providers.
 Member engagement is a strategic imperative at FIP and we have recently published a report summarising our engagement endeavours, which identified members’ priorities, preferences and challenges.
 Many FIP members cited professional development and online courses as a top priority to address training gaps in their own contexts.

 FIP is committed to working in partnership to fulfil the mission of its global platform to provide opportunities for provision through its members to its members, across different economies and locations, supported by criteria, best available practice and technology.

 Programmes awarded the FIP Seal

 Other models of provision exist at FIP.
-These include models where FIP may co-create programmes and training in partnership with member organisations or partners, or through FIP-course developed with our officers and volunteers.
-A recent example of a FIP-developed course is FIP’s Train the Trainer online course on digital health.
+These include models where FIP may co-create programmes and training in partnership with member organisations or partners, or through FIP-courses developed with our officers and volunteers.

 If you are a member of FIP and interested in becoming a change-maker by embracing new skills and knowledge and leveraging a vast range of resources in digital health to empower and educate students or colleagues, register for the course here.